 Myth 5: Shaving will cause hair to grow back thicker.

-Myth 6: Use of castor oil increases growth of eyelash and eyebrow hair.
+Myth 6: Use of castor oil increases the growth of eyelash and eyebrow hair.

 Myth 7: Hair products, serums, and oils can repair split ends.